James Clerk Maxwell:

 A detailed analysis of hourly supply and demand with the GIFTS spreadsheet was undertaken by Environmental MSc. students and showed that considerably more flexible bio-electricity is necessary.
 However, the amount of farm and food waste sent for Anaerobic Digestion, which then provides biomethane for the gas-grid, can be counted towards Scotland’s hour-by hour all-renewable target.
 Also, so can the proportion of households that have switched to an all-renewable electricity supplier.
 It was extremely encouraging that a show of hands indicated more than half the audience had switched.

-The current practice of analysing annual total energy demand and supply does not give due recognition to solar power’s significant contribution to peak demand and the complementary effect of wind and solar power, but encourages base load generation such as nuclear energy.
+The current practice of analysing annual total energy demand and supply does not give due recognition to solar power’s significant contribution to supply for peak energy demand and the complementary effect of wind and solar power, but encourages base load generations such as nuclear power.

 Invitation for Collaboration

-Thus, Keith proposed to work with SSEG and the Scotland renewable energy sector to conduct hourly energy supply and energy demand analysis to assess the potential of renewable energy in Scotland.
+Thus, Keith proposed to work with SSEG and the Scottish renewable energy sector to conduct hourly energy supply and energy demand analysis to assess the potential of renewable energy in Scotland.

 Analysis would require: